Logo

 Markie Post later married actor and writer Michael A Ross, with whom she had two daughters.

-Markie Post died at her home in Los Angeles, on August 7,2021, aged 70, after battling cancer for almost four years.
+Markie Post died aged 70 at her home in Los Angeles, on August 7,2021, she had been suffering from cancer.